"Well Organized, great course. The timing was superior. I liked being able to see where I was every time I crossed the

 We will have one aid station at the start\finish line stocked with the usual ultra goodies: We will try to provide a "real" food option around dinner time, and breakfast time.

 WE ARE A CUPLESS EVENT.
 Please bring your own cup or bottle, which you may leave at the aid station, or your personal aid station.
 We will be happy to fill your bottle for you.
 Just tell us what you want, and we will have it ready for you the next lap.
 Please write your name on your bottles or cups.

 Each runner will receive a Thunder Ultras trucker hat, and finisher's medal.
 Runners completing 100 miles in any race will receive a custom 100 mile buckle.
 We may have some other surprises for you as well.

-Medals for the top three male and female finishers in each distance: Gold, Bronze, and Silver versions of the finisher's medals, in place of the regular finisher's medal.
-Like last year, we may have something special for the male and female winner of each race, as well.
+Awards for the top male and female finishers in each distance: Like last year, we may have something special as well.

 48 hour- $240 until March 31st, $270 after